esper-io/dev-docs/docs/home/release-notes/general/devrel-97.md

 - We’ve added the unique capability for Esper Foundation for Android x86 to support 802.1X via Ethernet.
 As part of this support you can now configure the required Ethernet certificate via JSON Settings in a Template or Blueprint, or via Namespace API.

-- We’ve added the ability to set static IP addresses to a network via Wi-Fi and Ethernet for Esper Foundation for Android on x86 devices running on SDK 3.0+.
+- We've added a new command to set the static IP of a device connected to a network via Wi-Fi or Ethernet.
+For Wi-Fi devices, you'll need an Android version 6 - 12.
+For Ethernet, you'll need an Esper Foundation for Android device (x86 device) running on the SDK 3.0+.

 If you’re using Esper’s Blueprints feature, you now have the option to prevent enrolling devices in Android EMM (AKA Managed Google Play) during provisioning.
 Use this option if you do not need Play Store Apps for your deployment.
 If you choose this and later on wish to add Android EMM capabilities to your devices, they will need to be factory reset and re-provisioned.